jno3/jno3.github.io/writeups/momentum-1.md

 redis      458  0.2  0.4  51672  9592 ?
 Ssl  17:09   0:01 /usr/bin/redis-server 127.0.0.1:6379
 ```

-So, like that, I find out that there's Redis running internally on prot 6379.
+So, like that, I find out that there's Redis running internally on port 6379.
 My next step is to connect to this redis server and get whatever I can out of it:

 ```
 auxerre@Momentum:~$ redis-cli -h 127.0.0.1